Campaign lit review – Aaron Alyward for District 6 House. The picture on the back is nice…..

 Just saw this on facebook for District 6 GOP House Candidate Aaron Alyward because it holds a few lessons that are good to point out for candidates on what to think about in your campaign pieces, and as you’ll see here, what not to do:

-I like Aylward’s picture on the back, as it is bright and shows the candidate.
-I think I would have removed the chair from the picture on the front, and used a complete cut out as an alternative, as it would have provided more room, or at least more white space for the text.
+I like Aylward’s picture on the back, as it is a good, professional quality photo.
+Big point I try to tell candidates; good photos provide professional quality results.
+I would have removed the chair from the picture on the front and used a complete cut out as an alternative, as it would have provided more room, or at least more white space for the text.

 And then we get to the problems with the card… And there are several.